If you'd prefer to view this FAQ in PDF form, please see Indicator 8 Family Engagement Survey Frequently Asked Questions.

 Question 34: When will the data from our LEA (district) Family Engagement Survey be reported to the federal Office of Special Education Programs?

 DPI submits statewide data on Indicator 8 in the Annual Performance Report by February 1 of the year following the collection of the data.
 Data collected in one year will be submitted the following year.

 Question 35: What data from our LEA (district) will be reported back to the LEA?

 DPI provides question by question reports to each LEA who has at least 6 responses to the survey.
 The question by question reports are available for both preschool and school age surveys.
 Each report includes the number of parents that responded to the survey for that age group and the percent of parents who agreed with each item on the survey.
 If there are fewer than 6 responses for either age group, the LEA does not get a detailed report for that age group because parents are promised confidentiality of responses.

-Reports are made available in the Special Education Web Portal as well as the public web link to Special Education District Profile.
+Reports are made available through the Special Education Web Portal that can be accessed by the district Special Education Director through WI DPI’s WISEhome Information Page.
+Publicly available, i.e. redacted, Indicator 8 reports are available as well through the Special Education District Profile.
 LEAs will be notified by e-mail that their reports are available through the Special Education Web Portal and when the public profiles are posted.
-To access public indicator 8 district question by question reports, click on the special education district profiles link above, choose your district (LEA), and scroll down to Indicator 8.
+To access public indicator 8 district question by question reports, click on the special education district profiles link, choose the district (LEA), and scroll down to Indicator 8.
 If you do not see a report listed, you can contact DPI.
-Some districts may not have reports available if they had fewer than 6 respondents to the survey.
+Some districts may not have reports available if they had fewer than 6 respondents to either a preschool age or school age survey.

 Question 37: What if an LEA (district) does not meet the response rate requirement?